stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

     }
 }
 ```

-The `@Autowired` annotation instructs the container to invoke the method once the component has been instantiated.

 Finally the drawing command must be updated for the indexed model, we take the opportunity to implement a convenience builder on the `DrawCommand` class: